We combine engineering, physics, and imaging sciences in a highly multidisciplinary biomedical research environment.

 We aim to enable scientists and clinicians with new tools to characterize cancer with unprecedented resolution, ultimately to improve outcome and quality of life for patients affected by cancer.

-- To develop robust and reproducible methods for metabolic imaging hyperpolarized substrates
+- To develop robust and reproducible methods for metabolic and functional imaging using hyperpolarized substrates

 - To characterize, refine, and use quantitative imaging biomarkers to understand disease and response to therapy

 - To ensure that imaging capabilities advance in step with next-generation therapeutics to maximize efficacy and ensure rapid clinical translation

 Graduate Student Working with Specialized MRI